Kotlin/dataframe/docs/StardustDocs/topics/schemasExternalJupyter.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Schemas-->

-Sometimes it is convenient to extract reusable code from Jupyter notebook into Kotlin JVM library.
-If this code uses [Custom data schemas](#custom-data-schemas), schema interfaces should also be extracted.
+Sometimes it is convenient to extract reusable code from Jupyter Notebook into the Kotlin JVM library.
+Schema interfaces should also be extracted if this code uses [Custom Data Schemas](schemasCustom.md).

 In order to enable support them in Jupyter, you should register them in library [integration class](https://github.com/Kotlin/kotlin-jupyter/blob/master/docs/libraries.md) with `useSchema`
 function: